-Michigan Inmate Records
+Michigan Inmate Search

 The Michigan Department of Corrections (MDOC) oversees the operations of the state prisons in Michigan.
 Its mandate also includes monitoring the probation and parole population.
 It currently administers 30 state prisons and a Special Alternative Incarceration (SAI) Facility.
 For more information about each of these facilities, follow the links provided in the Alphabetical List of Michigan Prisons.